 - Fourth-degree burns.
 Fourth degree burns damage all layers of the skin and can extend into the body to cause bone and muscle damage, as well.
 These serious burn injuries cause the most significant disfigurement, which is often permanent and can be life-threatening.

-Call Our Aggressive Personal Injury Lawyers for a Free Initial Consultation to Discuss Options for Recovering Compensation in Your Burn Injury Case
+Call Our Aggressive Fort Lauderdale Severe Burn Injury Lawyers for a Free Initial Consultation to Discuss Options for Recovering Compensation in Your Burn Injury Case

 If you have suffered a severe burn injury in Fort Lauderdale or elsewhere in South Florida, you need the best possible legal representation to protect your rights and ensure you receive the compensation that you justly deserve.
-Call our offices today or fill out this online contact form to schedule a free initial consultation with our dedicated severe burn injury lawyers today.
+Call our offices today or fill out this online contact form to schedule a free initial consultation with our dedicated Fort Lauderdale Severe Burn Injury Lawyers today.

 Frequently Asked Questions About Severe Burn Injury Cases in Fort Lauderdale